slightlynybbled/maek/examples/readme.md

 # Sample `maekfile`

-In the maekfile, there are various configurations defined, all of which inherit from the `default`.
+In the maekfile, there are three configurations defined: `default`, `debug`, and `release`.
+The `debug` and `release` configurations inherit all attributes from the `default` configuration except where they overwrite the default.

-To build these configurations:
+All executions assume that the user has navigated to a directory containing a valid `maekfile`.

+# Building the `default` configuration

+To build the default configuration, simply execute `maek` or `maek default` on the command line.

+# Building other configurations

+Building other configurations involves specifying the desired configuration on the command line.
+For instance, to build the `debug` configuration, simply execute `maek debug`.

+A sample `maek debug`:

     $> maek debug
     2018-06-29 15:30:52,869: building...